On this course you can:

-The MFL course integrates theory with practice and two-thirds of your time will be spent in a school, where you will be working closely with mentors and other school staff.
+The course is essentially practical and two-thirds of your time will be spent in school where you will be working closely with mentors and other school staff.

 Throughout the year you will be engaged in considering a range of subjects including: